Ester, Alaska: Parade

-The Ester Community Association sponsors an annual Fourth of July parade that travels from the village square on Main Street past the post office, turning right onto Old Nenana Highway, and ending about one mile away at the Ester Community Park.
-The parade features giant puppets, a children's bike brigade, small scale floats, antique cars and trucks, and dancing by the crew of the Ester Volunteer Fire Department.
+The Ester Community Association sponsors an annual Fourth of July parade that travels from the village square on Main Street past the post office, turning left onto Old Nenana Highway and ending about one mile away at the Ester Community Park.
+The parade features giant puppets, a children's bike brigade, small scale floats frequently with satirical themes, antique cars and trucks, and dancing by the crew of the Ester Volunteer Fire Department or other groups.
 Summer residents of Calypso Farm throw vegetables to the crowd, and local politicians and community organizations hand out literature and candy.
 Lady Liberty and Uncle Sam are usually in the parade.
-The Red Hackle Pipe Band, a local music group who plays authentic Scottish bagpipes, drums, and flutes, traditionally begins the parade.
+Prizes vary from year to year, but usually include Best Bribe, the Golden Banana, or Best Choreography.
+The Red Hackle Pipe Band, a local music group which plays authentic Scottish bagpipes, drums, and flutes, traditionally begins the parade.
 The parade is followed by a community potluck featuring a pig roast, live music, and games.
 A local water delivery business, Water Wagon, sprays water on children and others who want to cool off.
 One local newspaper, the Fairbanks News-Miner, wrote this of the 2017 parade: "The people of Ester’s eccentric brand of patriotism was on display once more at the Fourth of July parade and potluck Tuesday afternoon."